 If producers fail to meet reasonable biosecurity measures to manage OJD, orders may be placed on the property under the Livestock Act 1997.

-The National Sheep Health Declaration is required for all sheep movements between properties in South Australia.
-This document contains information on the history of the flock, OJD testing, abattoir monitoring and vaccination.
+The National Sheep Health Declaration is required for all sheep movements between properties in South Australia and contains information on the:

-Producers are urged to review this information BEFORE purchasing sheep to decide whether the animals are suitable to introduce to your property.
+Before purchasing sheep you are urged to review information in the National Sheep Health Declaration.
+This will help you decide if it's suitable to introduce the animals to your property.
 Your livestock agent can assist you accessing this information.

 Contact PIRSA Animal Health for more information on risk-based purchasing.